rutger-speksnijder/restphp/README.md

 ## Todo
  - Explain security a bit more
- - Different configuration for individual API's instead of one configuration file.
  - Support more HTTP methods
  - Extend unit tests and add code coverage
  - Add support for the HATEOAS constraint (http://restcookbook.com/Basics/hateoas/)